danieldurnea/kali-docker/README.md

 ## How to Add Apps

 Once in the Kali shell you can add them as you normally would with `apt install ...`, but if you want the apps already in place upon rebuild you can edit the Dockerfile to include whatever app you'd like.

+## Configuration files

+If you need some ideas on how to customize this docker container have a look at my [hacking-handbook](https://github.com/braunbearded/hacking-handbook).
+It not only includes documentation for often used programs in hacking but also some nice aliases and functions to speed stuff up.
+See docker-compose.override.yml to integrate [hacking-handbook](https://github.com/braunbearded/hacking-handbook) in this container.